qusaii21/Split-App/README.md

 | GET    | `/api/people`      | List all unique people             |
 | GET    | `/api/balances`    | Calculate net balances per person  |
 | GET    | `/api/settlements` | Generate optimized settlement list |

+#### Settlement Calculation Logic

+When you call **`GET /api/settlements`**, the application runs the following algorithm to minimize transactions:

+1. **Compute net balances** for each person: total paid minus total share owed.
+2. **Partition** participants into creditors (positive balance) and debtors (negative balance).
+3. **Greedy matching**:

+   * While creditors and debtors remain:

+     * Pick the debtor with the largest debt and the creditor with the largest credit.
+     * Create a settlement transaction for the minimum of the two amounts.
+     * Subtract that amount from both balances.
+     * Remove any person whose balance reaches zero from further matching.
+4. **Return** a list of `SettlementDTO` records indicating `from`, `to`, and `amount`.

+This ensures each repayment brings balances closer to zero in as few transfers as possible.

 ### Health Check